icsantos/frontend-nanodegree-feed-reader-testing/README.md

   - `ReferenceError: allFeeds is not defined`
 - Add an `allFeeds` variable as an empty array
   - Jasmine is red
-  - `Error: Expected 0 not to be 0.`
+  - `Error: Empty allFeeds variable: Expected 0 not to be 0.`
 - Delete `allFeeds` and rename `allFeed` to `allFeeds`
   - Jasmine is green